octarisk/octarisk/README.md

 However, further code development will be still accomplished with Octave (because it is *free* and everybody can contribute and run the code.)
 Write me an Email if you need assistance in porting the code basis to Matlab.
+Octave's oct-files with c++ pricing functions needs to be ported to mex-files in order to provide full Matlab compatibility.

 ## Version history

+- Version 0.3.4   various performance improvements, enhanced documentation
+- Version 0.3.3   introduction of c++ pricing functions, enhanced volatility framework
+- Version 0.3.2   Introduction of a session-like instrument valuation interface, new instruments
+- Version 0.3.1   enhanced testing features for regression and integration tests
 - Version 0.3.0   independent validation of all pricing functions, unittests, bug fixes
 - Version 0.3.0-rc1 further enhanced file interface, aggregated curves introduced, bug fixes
 - Version 0.2.0   enhanced file interface and bug fixes
 - Version 0.1.0   first public release